Avids/RFI/README.md

 ## Deploying on Vercel

 This project has no external package dependencies.
 Vercel can serve the files in `public/` directly.
 The included `vercel.json` rewrites all routes to `index.html` for a simple single-page app.
+For shared data, open the Database tab in the app and enter Supabase REST credentials.

 ```bash
 npm run build